Skip to main content

 Are there other ways to save on prescription drug coverage?

-If you have a Part D plan or a Medicare Advantage plan that includes prescription drug coverage, check which pharmacies are in your network.
-Some plans include preferred pharmacies that may offer lower prices on your prescription drugs.
+Members who have a Part D plan or a Medicare Advantage plan that includes prescription drug coverage need to check which pharmacies are in their network.
+Some plans include preferred pharmacies that may offer lower prices on prescription drugs.
+If a member uses a pharmacy not included in the plan’s network, they may have to pay the full price of their prescriptions.

 What else can I do to save on health care?

-Your whole health includes far more than what happens inside a clinic or hospital.
-It’s important to check available benefits once a year to see what other types of local or federal programs you qualify for.
-These programs offer help paying for heat, electricity or the cost of food.
-You can also learn about more services that go beyond traditional health care by contacting your insurance provider.
+A person’s whole health includes far more than what happens inside a clinic or hospital.
+It’s important individuals check available benefits once a year to see what other types of local or federal programs they may qualify for.
+Contact your insurance provider to learn more about added services a Medicare Advantage Plan may offer.

 Give us a Call